COVID-19 **update from 19th July 2021 ** We continue to provide the highest safety standards. More.

 All surgeries have some degree of risks, which is why you should discuss your procedure in detail with your eye surgeon.
-Serious loss of vision is significantly more common after lens replacement surgery than laser eye surgery.
-But this affects approximately 1 in 500 patients in the world.
-Risks and complications can be reduced by choosing a high-quality lens replacement provider.
+Risks and complications are rare, and can be further mitigated by choosing a high-quality lens replacement provider.

 I have just been discharged by the doctor from having cateract operation in August .
 The whole experience has…

 I was discharged yesterday from Optegra Didsbury Manchester after having multifocal lens replacement on both…

 I am not writing reviews often but…

 I am not writing reviews often but Optegra Birmingham clinic staff fully deserve it.
 I would give 6 stars if…